 At Booking.com you can book many hotels and hostels without any prepayment.
 Some of them even allow bookings without credit card.

 Your deposit is non-refundable if you decide to cancel your booking.

 - Standard Flexible Booking

 Your deposit is protected so you can use it to make another booking if you cancel.

-The second option, however, costs a low extra fee.
+The second option, however, is at an extra (low) fee.

 This traveler enjoys the free WiFi at Maverick City Lodge in Budapest, the 5 Star Hostel in Budapest.